 The ISO is required to provide data and information to the FERC or its staff, pursuant to FERC Order No. 760, that is otherwise required to be maintained in confidence pursuant to this section.
 FERC Order No. 760 requires the ISO to engage in the ongoing electronic delivery of data related to physical and virtual offers and bids, market awards, resource outputs, marginal cost estimates, shift factors, TCCs, internal bilateral contracts, interchange pricing, capacity markets and uplift charges and credits.
 The ISO shall provide the data described in FERC Order No. 760 to the FERC or its staff on a continuous basis.

-If the FERC or its staff, during the course of an investigation or otherwise, requests information, in addition to the ongoing electronic delivery, from the ISO that is otherwise required to be maintained in confidence pursuant to this section, the ISO shall provide the requested information to the FERC or its staff within the time provided for in the request for information.
-In providing the ongoing electronic delivery or additional requested information to the FERC or its staff, the ISO shall, consistent with any FERC rules or regulations that may provide for privileged treatment of that information, request that the information be treated as confidential and non-public by the FERC and its staff and that the information be withheld from public disclosure.
+If the FERC or CFTC or theirits staff, during the course of an investigation or otherwise, requests information, in addition to the ongoing electronic delivery pursuant to FERC Order No.

+760, from the ISO that is otherwise required to be maintained in confidence pursuant to this section, the ISO shall provide the requested information to the FERC or CFTC or theirits staff within the time provided for in the request for information.
+In providing the ongoing electronic delivery or additional requested information to the FERC or its staff or information requested by the CFTC, the ISO shall, consistent with any FERC or CFTC rules or regulations that may provide for privileged treatment of that information, request that the information be treated as confidential and non-public by the FERC or CFTC and its their staff and that the information be withheld from public disclosure.
 The ISO shall not be held liable for any losses, consequential or otherwise, resulting from the ISO divulging such Confidential Information pursuant to the ongoing electronic delivery or an additional request under this paragraph.
-After the Confidential Information has been provided to the FERC or its staff, the ISO shall immediately notify any affected Market Participant(s) when it becomes aware that a request for disclosure of such_confidential information has been received by the FERC or its staff, or a decision to disclose such_confidential information has been made by the FERC, at which time the ISO and the affected Market Participant(s) may respond before such information would be made public, pursuant to the FERC's rules and regulations that may provide for privileged treatment of information provided to the FERC or its staff.